aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ###
 > 5 judges, 5 jurors, 5 ordinary citizens, 5 people out of jail, stir them up and see what will come out of it
 ###
-> Now, all these meetings have professional facilitators and this is  a subject that you may not know anything about
+> Now, all these meetings have professional facilitators